prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Live Game Operations/Live Ops for Weekly Events.md

 ## sales_view Snippet

-In order to have this window draw something we have to create a snippet.
+In order to have this window draw something we have to create a Snippet.
 To do this:

 *1.* In *Screen Builder* select the *Snippets* tab.